This article combines and defines common concepts/ terms and uses them to show how :Recover and :Collaborate work together.

 Before continuing, we need to summarize the different Operating Modes, the methods used to Convert between plaintext and ciphertext:

 Optimized Offloading - Optimized Offloading is an efficient and optimized means for Converting a Managed Item, however it precludes the use of future Restore because it does not place a Version Instance in the KODiAC Managed Data Archive.
 Optimized Offloading is used when an item is created and :Recover is not enabled.
+It is also used when other Operating Modes fail, for example if they exceed the :Recover Quota or a host-specific :Recover Limit as described in the article, Managing Your Account.

 Double Conversion - Double Conversion is the original means for Converting a Managed Item, which stores the Version Instance in the KODiAC Managed Data Archive for future Restore operation.
 Double Conversion is not by default available for use, and must be specifically enabled by Support due to the way it stores Archive content.